JCaxton/Password-generator/README.md

 # Password-generator
 This is a very basic password generator.
-It is one of my first projects and i might improve it.
+It is one of my first projects.